jfitzpatrick99/dicompipeline/README.md

 Part 2: Model Training Pipeline
 -------------------------------

-## How did you choose to load each batch of data asynchronously, and why did you choose that method?
+### How did you choose to load each batch of data asynchronously, and why did you choose that method?
 Were there other methods that you considered - what are the pros/cons of each?

 I chose to load each batch of data asynchronously using coroutines and the producer/consumer pattern.
 I chose this approach because it is very obvious as to how it works, it is suitable for IO bound processes such as what we have with this particular problem.
 I also considered using the python multiprocess module to load the data in a completely separate OS process however in testing I found it to be slightly slower than the coroutine approach.
-I suspect this might be due to the overhead of creating a new process to load the data on each epoch.
+The sight increase in slowness could simply be due to the fact that I don't have a real training pipeline in place.
+Also, I suspect the slowness in this case  might be due to the overhead of creating a new process to load the data on each epoch.
 A more sophisticated approach would be to re-use a single process each time although this would add some additional complexity.
 Also in my experience the python multiprocess module has some strange failure modes which makes debugging challening.

 Pros of coroutines: